Vocational Institutions Mandated To Ensure 80% Employability Under Skill For All: NAVTTC - UrduPoint

 Vocational Institutions Mandated To Ensure 80% Employability Under 'Skill For All': NAVTTC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Feb, 2021 ) :National Vocational and Technical Training Commission (NAVTTC) Executive Director NAVTTC Dr Nasir Khan Thursday said all the registered institutions were mandated to ensure 80 per cent employability of the students enrolled under the 'Skill for All' programme to impart six-month training courses in around 200 conventional and high-tech trades.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Feb, 2021 ) :National Vocational and Technical Training Commission (NAVTTC) Executive Director NAVTTC Dr Nasir Khan has said all the registered institutions were mandated to ensure 80 per cent employability of the students enrolled under the 'Skill for All' programme to impart six-month training courses in around 200 conventional and high-tech trades.

 Talking to APP, he said the NAVTTC had signed Memoranda of Understanding (MoUs) with as many as 500 countrywide technical and vocational training institutions that covered hands on training of the enrolled students under conducive environment and their optimum employability on the conclusion of their courses.